 Best Way to Remove Dust and Grit Without Scratching

 Dust and grit act like fine sandpaper on lacquered wood floors.
-The safest way to remove them is with soft, non-abrasive tools that lift particles rather than push them across the surface.
+The safest tools are soft, non-abrasive ones that lift dirt rather than drag it across the surface.
+Use:

 Best Cleaning Products for Lacquered Wood Floors